-The segregated core lists present the list of minimum medicine needs for a basic healthcare system, listing the most efficacious, safe, and cost-effective medicines for priority conditions.
-Priority conditions are selected on the basis of current and estimated future public health relevance and the potential for safe and cost-effective treatment.
+The segregated core lists presents the list of minimum medicine needs for a basic health-care system, listing the most efficacious, safe and cost-effective medicines for priority conditions.
+Priority conditions are selected on the basis of current and estimated future public health relevance, and potential for safe and cost-effective treatment.

-The square box symbol indicates similar clinical performance within a pharmacological class.
+The square box symbol is primarily intended to indicate similar clinical performance within a pharmacological class.
 The listed medicines are the example of the class for which there is the best evidence for effectiveness and safety.
 In some cases, this may be the first medicine that is licensed for marketing; in other instances, subsequently licensed compounds may be safer or more effective.
-When there is no difference in terms of efficacy and safety data, the listed medicine is usually available at the lowest price, based on international medicine price information sources.
+Where there is no difference in terms of efficacy and safety data, the listed medicine is the one that is generally available at the lowest price, based on international drug price information sources.
 Not all square boxes are applicable to medicine selection for children.
 Therapeutic equivalence is only indicated on the basis of reviews of efficacy and safety and when consistent with WHO clinical guidelines.

-The symbol indicates that there is an age or weight restriction on use of the medicine; see table 1 for details on each medicine.

-The © symbol signifies that there is a specific indication for restricting its use to children.
+The $\not$ - symbol indicates that there is an age or weight restriction on use of the medicine; details for each medicine can be found in Table 1. © The $\ \odot$ symbol signifies that there is a specific indication for restricting its use to children.

-An entry on the Essential Medicines List does not ensure pharmaceutical quality.
-It is the responsibility of the relevant procurement authority to ensure that each product is of appropriate pharmaceutical quality (including stability) and when relevant, different products are interchangeable.
+The presence of an entry on the Essential MedcinesList carries no assurance as to pharmaceutical quality.
+It is the responsibility of the relevant procurement authority to ensure that each product is of appropriate pharmaceutical quality (including stability) and that when relevant, different products are interchangeable.

-Medicines and dosage forms are listed in alphabetical order within each section; there is no implication of preference for one form over another.
+Medicines and dosage forms are listed in alphabetical order within each section and there is no implication of preference for one form over another.
 Standard treatment guidelines should be consulted for information on appropriate dosage forms.

-Table I. Medicines with Age or Weight Restrictions
+Table I: Medicines with age or weight restrictions

-Atazanavir >25 kg
+atazanavir >25 kg

-Atropine >3 months
+atropine >3 months

-Benzyl Benzoate >2 years
+benzyl benzoate >2 years

-Betamethasone Topical Preparations Hydrocortisone preferred in neonates
+betamethasone topical preparations Hydrocortisone preferred in neonates

-Cefazolin >1 month
+cefazolin >I month

-Ceftriaxone >41 weeks corrected gestational age
+ceftriaxone >41 weeks corrected gestational age

-Chlorphenamine >1 year
+chlorphenamine >I year

-Diloxanide >25 kg
+diloxanide >25 kg

-Doxycycline >8 years (except for serious infections e.g. cholera)
+doxycycline >8 years (except for serious infections e.g. cholera)

-Efavirenz >3 years or >10 kg
+efavirenz >3 years or >10 kg

-Emtricitabine >3 months
+emtricitabine >3 months

-Fluoxetine >8 years
+fluoxetine >8 years

-Ibuprofen >3 months (except IV form for patent ductusarteriosus)
+ibuprofen >3 months (except IV form for patent ductusarteriosus)

-Mefloquine >5 kg or >3 months
+mefloquine >5 kg or >3 months

-Metoclopramide Not in neonates
+metoclopramide Not in neonates

-Ondansetron > I month
+ondansetron >I month

-Saquinavir >25 kg
+saquinavir >25 kg

-Silver Sulfadiazine >2 months
+silver sulfadiazine >2 months

-Tetracaine Not in preterm neonates
+tetracaine Not in preterm neonates

-Trimethoprim >6 months
+trimethoprim >6 months

-Xylometazoline >3 months
+xylometazoline >3 months